-1. Form 325 - Annual Cable Operator Report
+2. Form 325 - Annual Cable Operator Report

 - Cable systems serving 20,000 or more subscribers must file Form 325 Annual Cable Operator Report.
 For cable systems serving fewer than 20,000 subscribers, the FCC selects a random sample who must file Form 325.

 - Form 325 collects basic information on:

 - number of subscribers

 - number of potential subscribers

 - number of cable modem subscribers

 - equipment information (leased cable modems and set-top boxes)

-- plant information (type of system, length of coaxial/fiber optic plant, etc.
+- plant information (type of system, length of coaxial/ fiber optic plant, etc.

 - frequency and signal distribution information

 - video channel capacity

 - channel lineup

-- See 47 CFR § 76.403
+- See 47 CFR §76.403

 - Deadlines:

-- If the operator has 20,000 or more subscribers, the deadline is the end of the calendar year.
+- If the operator has more than 20,000 subscribers, the deadline is the end of the calendar year.

+- If the operator has less than 20,000 subscribers "within 60 days after the Commission notifies the operator that the form is due."
+According to the FCC Media Bureau, the Commission sends out notification letters to affected cable operators near the end of the calendar year.
+Form 325 may only be submitted electronically, via COALS https://apps.fcc.gov/coals/